hammal/cbadc/docs/source/auto_examples/a_getting_started/plot_b_simulate_a_control_bounded_adc.rst

 ..
-GENERATED FROM PYTHON SOURCE LINES 35-41
+GENERATED FROM PYTHON SOURCE LINES 42-48

 The Digital Control
 -------------------

 In addition to the analog system our simulation will require us to specify a digital control.
 For this tutorial we will use :py:class:`cbadc.digital_control.DigitalControl`.

 ..
-GENERATED FROM PYTHON SOURCE LINES 41-53
+GENERATED FROM PYTHON SOURCE LINES 48-59

 .. code-block:: default
-   :lineno-start: 41
+   :lineno-start: 49

-    from cbadc.digital_control import DigitalControl

     # Set the time period which determines how often the digital control updates.
     T = 1.0/(2 * beta)